Dr. Emanuela T. Locati (Cardiologist Consultant – Manager)

 WHAT IS THE EXPERIENCE OF OUR CENTER WITH REMOTE MONITORING?

-Our center currently monitors over 3,500 patients with remote monitoring, including pacemakers (PM), implantable defibrillators (ICD), subcutaneous defibrillators (S-ICD), defibrillator or pacemaker resynchronizers (CRT-D and CRT-P), and implantable recorders (ILR).
+Our center currently monitors about 6.000 patients with remote monitoring, including pacemakers (PM), implantable defibrillators (ICD), subcutaneous defibrillators (S-ICD), defibrillator or pacemaker resynchronizers (CRT-D and CRT-P), and implantable recorders (ILR).
 The experience of our center, which dates back over 10 years, represents one of the most significant in Italy with this method.

 WHICH MONITORING SYSTEMS ARE ACTIVE IN OUR CENTER?